rubensworks/PhD-Thesis/content/generating/discussion.md

 Currently, PoDiGG is implemented in such a way that all data is kept in-memory for the duration of the generation, until it is serialized.
 When large datasets need to be generated, this requires a larger amount of memory to be allocated to the generator.
 Especially for large amounts of routes or connections, where 100 million connections already require almost 10GB of memory to be allocated.
-While performance was not the primary concern in this work, in future work, improvements could be made in the future.
+While performance was not the primary concern in this work, in future work, improvements could be made.
 A first possible solution would be to use a memory-mapped database for intermediary data, so that not all data must remain in memory at all times.
 An alternative solution would be to modify the mimicking process to a streaming algorithm,